zoeferencova/coordinator-tool-api/docs/user-data/get.md

 ## Error Responses

-**Condition** : If there is no Authorization Token provided with the request or if the Token is invalid.
+**Condition** : If there is no Authorization Token provided with the request.

 **Code** : `401 UNAUTHORIZED`